+Figure 3 Candidates Required for a Single Release

 1.2.
 The Applicability of Decision Support System for Drug Development First Phase

 The assumption this research proves is that there are underlying properties of different compounds with the same attributes.
 Those underlying properties can be used to identify similar compounds to compounds which are known to have desirable properties and therefore reduce the immense field of potential compounds to be tested to a much more cost effective smaller field.